COVID-19: Guidance and resources to manage work health and safety

 Face masks

-Employers should consider the use of face masks when conducting and updating their workplace risk assessments in consultation with workers and HSRs (if any) to determine if wearing face masks is a reasonably practicable control measure to minimise the risks of COVID-19 in the workplace.
+Workplace risk assessments, in consultation with workers and HSRs (if any), may determine if wearing face masks is a reasonably practicable control measure to minimise the risks of COVID-19 in the workplace.

 Workers must, so far as they are reasonably able, comply with any reasonable instruction given by the employer to wear a face mask while at work, to allow the employer to comply with their work health and safety duties.